A local automaton for the 2D toric code

 For the proof of our main theorem, we will need to translate ideas like confinement to the operator perspective.
 In this subsection, we discuss what the confinement property implies for operators that are applied due to the action of the gadget.

 Recall that an elementary gadget acting at time $t$ applies local Pauli feedback $F_t$ conditioned on the syndromes of the input state in its support, followed by the application of the Pauli noise operator $P_t$ restricted to its support.
-The total operator applied as a consequence of the gadget action is their product $P_t F_t$. \hi{In the toric code automaton, elementary gadgets are defined such that a whole layer of them at time $t$ can operate simultaneously.
+The total operator applied as a consequence of the gadget action is their product $P_t F_t$.
+In the toric code automaton, elementary gadgets are defined such that a whole layer of them at time $t$ can operate simultaneously.
 As a consequence, to determine the result of their operation, we can consider each of them independently and then add their outputs.
-This cannot be done for composite gadgets because they share boundaries. } As a result, we can still define the operator applied due to the action of a composite gadget but now we have to consider an entire layer of gadgets at once:
+This cannot be done for composite gadgets because they share boundaries.
+As a result, we can still define the operator applied due to the action of a composite gadget but now we have to consider an entire layer of gadgets at once:

 \begin{definition} [Operator applied by composite gadget] Consider a layer of gadgets, denoted $\cL(\cG)$.
 Define $t=t_0$ to be the start of the layer of gadgets and $t=t_1$ to be the end.
-For an approximate noise realization $\bm H$ with operator history $\vec P = \{ P_1, ...
-P_T \}$ and an input state with syndrome $\sigma$, call $\{F_{t}(\sigma_t)\}_{t = t_0}^{t_1}$ to be the Pauli feedback operators applied by the layer of gadget at each timestep (which depend on the gadgets, input syndrome and the noise).
+For a noise realization $\bm H$ with operator history $\vec P = \{ P_1, ...
+P_T \}$ (see Def.~\ref{def:gadget_error_model}) and an input state with syndrome $\sigma$, call $\{F_{t}(\sigma_t)\}_{t = t_0}^{t_1}$ to be the Pauli feedback operators applied by the layer of gadget at each timestep (which depend on the gadgets, input syndrome and the noise).

 Define the operator $\cO[\sigma, \vec P; \cL(\cG)]$ to be $\prod_{t=t_0}^{t_1} P_t F_t(\sigma_t)$, which is the cumulative operator applied by the operator history and the gadget feedback.
 We will often omit the argument $\cL(\cG)$ since it can usually be deduced from the context.